TO: First year, transfer and guest students - Entering Fall 2014

-The Chamber Singers are a select mixed chamber choir of 34 voices who perform a challenging and varied repertoire ranging from works of the classical masters, to international folk-based styles, to the close harmony of vocal jazz.
-There are frequent solo opportunities for members of Chamber Singers, both with Chamber Singers and in major works with the Chorale.
-Tentative plans for the 2012-2013 academic year include a weekend retreat, performances at the Family Weekend concerts at both colleges, and a special concert premiering a new work for choir, Arabic takht ensemble, and chamber orchestra with the Lebanese composer, vocalist, and oud player Marcel Khalife http://www.marcelkhalife.com.
+The Chamber Singers are a select mixed chamber choir of 32-36 voices who perform a challenging and varied repertoire ranging from works of the classical masters, to international folk-based styles, to the close harmony of vocal jazz.
+Plans for the Fall semester year include singing for the September inauguration Bryn Mawr President Kim Cassidy, Family Weekend concerts for both colleges, and a special concert premiering a new work for choir, Arabic takht ensemble, and chamber orchestra with the Lebanese composer, vocalist, and oud player Marcel Khalife http://www.marcelkhalife.com.
 Students in Chamber Singers are also eligible for enhanced subsidies for private study and major solos with the Chorale and orchestra.

 Rehearsals for Chamber Singers are Monday and Tuesday afternoons in MacCrate Hall (Haverford) and Thursday afternoons in the Music Room at Goodhart Hall (Bryn Mawr) from 4:30-5:45.
-While there is a steady core of students who continue in Chamber Singers from year to year, we had a record number of fourteen seniors graduate this year, so next Fall will be a great year to audition!
+While students often continue in Chamber Singers from year to year, we had a record number of fourteen seniors graduate this year, so next Fall will be a great year to audition!

 Many of the students who sing in Chamber Singers are also leaders or members of one of the many student a cappella groups.
 Announcements for auditions for these groups will be posted during the first week of classes.
 We also work closely with the athletic department to try to enable singer/athletes to be able to take advantage of both sports and music opportunities as much as possible.
 Recent singers have been leaders on the fencing, soccer, cricket, and track teams.
 If you have any questions about whether you can make your schedule work for a sport and Chamber Singers, please contact Prof. Lloyd (email@example.com) and/or your coach.

 Wednesday night is Chorale night in the bi-college community!
-As many as 140 students, faculty, staff, alumni, and community members look forward to a mid-week break singing the great masterworks of the oratorio repertoire in performances with full orchestra made up of advanced players from the bi-co orchestra supplemented by professional music students from Temple University and the Curtis Institute of Music.
-Repertoire for next year will be Bernstein’s Chichester Psalmsand Stravinsky’s Symphony of Psalms in the Fall, and Orff’s Carmina Burana in the Spring.
+As many as 160 students, faculty, staff, alumni, and community members look forward to a mid-week break singing the great masterworks of the oratorio repertoire in performances with a full orchestra made up of the more advanced players from the bi-co orchestra supplemented by professional music students from Temple University and the Curtis Institute of Music.
+This Fall’s concert will be devoted the beloved Duruflé Requiem in its rarely performed fully orchestrated version, along with two shorter works by the early Romantic master, Hector Berlioz.
 Rehearsals are Wednesday evenings from 6:50 - 8:50 in Marshall Auditorium (HC).